6 Myths About Getting Organised.

 Myth 1.
 It’s something you do once.

-“I just need to finish getting organised”.
+What it sounds like: “I just need to finish getting organised”

 “Get Organised” is a common new years resolution.
 It makes it sound like something that is done once and then can be ticked off a list.